SynapseWeb/Git-Sharing/README.md

  hello.java | 1 +
  1 file changed, 1 insertion(+)
 ```
+That shows the update that had been created in the Machine_B repository.
+You can verify that with another ```"git log"``` command on Machine A. You should see the original commit along with the commit done on Machine B.

-That shows the update.
-Now the project can be updated on Machine_A again:
+Now the project can be updated on Machine_A again.
+Add a third print line to the source code file:

 ```
 public class hello {